It’s not uncommon for most of us to be harder on ourselves than we are on others. We often are our own worse critique.

 - Affect what we’re willing or not willing to do.

-We all have reasons as to why we’re hard on ourselves.
-In order to have a healthy level of respect for ourselves, we have to know how to turn habits of self-criticism into better, empowering habits.
+We all have reasons why we’re hard on ourselves.
+To have a healthy level of respect for ourselves, we have to know how to turn habits of self-criticism into better, empowering habits.

 If we’re constantly hard on ourselves we have to eventually ask: